 Dozens of properties sold… But we didn’t bite on anything.
 The best property sold had a tax-assessed value of $266,000 – and it ended up selling for $40,000.

 Buying a $266,000 property for $40,000 sounds like a good deal to me.
 It seems like you could have potentially made a 200% return on that property.

 Brad didn’t bid on it.
 And he didn’t lose any sleep over it.
 In his case, he didn’t need THIS PARTICULAR headache.
 That deal would have been a small one for his business.
 It was nowhere near his office or any of his other operations.
 So he decided he didn’t need to spin his wheels on it.

 I thought it showed restraint and judgment on Brad’s part… He could have made a big percentage return on his investment.
 But for his actual business, it wouldn’t have been that big a dollar return, relative to the time and effort required.
 So he passed.

-The best investors and businesspeople I know fully understand this idea, and they use it every day.
+The best investors and businessmen I know fully understand this idea, and they implement it every day.
 They know which particular headaches are worth taking on.

 I remember a publisher in my industry telling me (more than once), “Steve, that’s a good idea… But since it won’t make $500,000, we can’t spend our time on it.”

 He wasn’t being arrogant or condescending… He is simply a keen businessman.
 He understands the value of his time and the value of his employees’ time.
 This publisher had the restraint and judgment to know it was better to either improve my idea or find a bigger one, rather than waste time on a smaller idea.

 I also worked for a billion-dollar New York hedge-fund manager, and he understood this concept.
 My marching orders were simple: Find any investment idea that can potentially make a profit of $25 million or more.